 If you look at conventional medicine research, it’s easy to conclude that contracting and recovering from chickenpox makes you more predisposed to shingles.
 Surprisingly, it actually works the other way around.

 In the majority of children, chickenpox presents as a very mild disease without complications.
 About 3.7 million cases were reported in the United States prior to 1995, with only an average of 100 casualties – 50 children and 50 adults, most of which already had weakened immune systems.
-Half of chickenpox cases occur in children ages five to nine, almost all of which recover without any complications.
+Half of chickenpox cases occur in children ages five to nine, almost all recover without any complications.

 Yet, not many understand that recovery from chickenpox leaves you with a long-lasting natural immunity.
 After experiencing chickenpox, as you get older, contact with those who carry the virus asymptomatically fortifies your natural immunity against the infection and, consequently, shingles.
 In other words, exposure to the chickenpox virus is like getting a natural vaccine shot against shingles.
 Sadly, the emergence of the varicella vaccine has interfered with this natural process.
 Although cases of chickenpox have significantly declined, shingles rates have actually increased.